Common Manual Handling Injuries

 We have listed a few examples on the different industry types and the job roles when manual-handling injuries often occur:

-- In a construction job, you can sustain injuries when you move heavy equipment like mixers, drills, or any other common items that you use daily in the job, like pallets, bricks or cement sacks.
+In a construction job, you can sustain injuries when you move heavy equipment like mixers, drills, or any other common items that you use daily in the job, like pallets, bricks or cement sacks heavy lifting injuries can also happen in a warehouse environment where there are heavy boxes, flat packed furniture gym equipment and lots of other heavy items.

 Tips On How To Avoid Manual Handling Injuries